netatteh/clab-mpls-sdn-era/README.md

 # Containerlab topology for MPLS in the SDN Era

 Containerlab topology description used to deploy the example topology defined in book [MPLS in the SDN era](https://www.oreilly.com/library/view/mpls-in-the/9781491905449/).
 The lab is built utilizing the Juniper cRPD image.
+Running the topology using a containerized NOS allows for a much smaller resource requirements than running VMs, and as such is great for labbing.

 ## Prerequisites